Bloodborne: Reception

 Bloodborne received "universal acclaim" from critics, according to review aggregator Metacritic.
 Daniel Tack of Game Informer praised the game's unsettling atmosphere and the aesthetic visuals, which he stated, "had brought horror to life".
 He also praised its challenging gameplay, which he compared to the Dark Souls series, as well as its intimately-realized story, high replay value, deliberate, rewarding and fast-paced combat, sparse storytelling and satisfying weapon customization.
 He was also impressed by the well-crafted boss battles, unique enemy design, and soundtrack.
 He also praised the multiplayer for extending the longevity of the game, and the game for allowing players to learn and adapt throughout a playthrough.
 He summarized the review by saying that "While this new IP doesn't stray far from the established Souls franchise, it is a magical, wondrous work that admirably instills both terror and triumph in those brave enough to delve into it."

 Edge wrote that it was a "dazzling work of dark, abject horror that cements Miyazaki as one of the all-time greats."
 Electronic Gaming Monthly wrote "Though built on the same core as the Souls games, Bloodborne marks the largest departure from the status quo to date.
-The numerous changes, many in service of a faster and more aggressive playstyle, might not be for everyone, but if you embrace that shift, you might well have a new favorite in the From Software canon."
+The numerous changes, many in service of a faster and more aggressive playstyle, might not be for everyone, but if you embrace that shift, you might well have a new favorite in the FromSoftware canon."
 Kevin VanOrd of GameSpot praised its Lovecraftian horror-themed storyline, energetic boss battles, precise combat for making encounters with enemies fun, as well as its unique artistry and varied environments.
 He also praised the sound design of the enemies, the difficulty, which he compared to Dark Souls II, and the melee-based weapons featured in the game for allowing transformation during battle.
 Regarding the survival horror portion of the game, he stated that it succeeded in making players feel disturbed.
 The interconnected design of the game world is also praised for making discovery rewarding.
 Writing for GamesRadar, Ben Griffin praised the game's detailed environments, Gothic-styled visuals, rich combat, fresh challenges, the randomized Chalice Dungeons for extending the game's length and the rewarding character upgrade system.
 He also praised the game for delivering a sense of progression and offering players motivation to finish the game, as well as the narrative for "intertwining with the geography of Yharnam".
 However, he criticized the game's non-divergent class system, as well as the specialization, as he stated that "lack of magic, miracles, pyromancy, archery, heavy, medium, and light options discourages experimentation."
 He also criticized the game for always forcing players to upgrade and stock weapons only in certain sections of the game.